Neamar/featureless-job-queue/README.md

 The constructor accepts two important options:

 * `redisUrl`, the URL to use for Redis.
-If unspecified, this will default to localhost on default port.
+If unspecified, this will default to localhost on the default port.
 * `redisKey`, the redis key to use to store the jobs.
-Default is `fjq:jobs`, change it if you need to run multiple job queues on the same redis instance.
+Default is `fjq:jobs`, change it if you need to run multiple job queues on the same Redis instance.

 Other options are documented lower in this README, where it makes sense to introduce them.